What Is The Foreclosure Process

-When the Court grants an Order Absolute, the house then belongs to the lender and you have to leave the property.
-You will lose all rights to the house but you will owe the lender no further money.
-If any debts against your house is still registered after the mortgage you’ll still owe the money to those charge holders.
+When the Court grants an Order Absolute, the house then belongs to the lender, and you have to leave the property.
+You will lose all rights to the house, but you will owe the lender no money.
+If any debts against your house are still registered after the mortgage, you’ll still owe the money to those charge holders.

-Lenders do not usually ask the court for an order absolute.
-In most cases they will usually sue you when they start to foreclose and ask the court for an order to sell your house to pay off the loan.
+Lenders do not usually ask the Court for an Order Absolute.
+In most cases, they will usually sue you when they start to foreclose and ask the Court for an order to sell your house to pay off the loan.
 If the money from selling your home doesn’t completely pay off the mortgage loan, the lender can try to collect the difference from you.

 For example, if you have two mortgages on your house, and the first lender forecloses, the second lender will have to pay off the first lender or lose its security.
 Then the second lender would have to try to get you to pay its loss.

-“This information should not be relied on as legal advice, rather it is provided for informational purposes and one should always obtain legal advise when facing a legal action like foreclosure.”
+This information should not be relied on as legal advice.
+It is provided for informational purposes, and one should always obtain legal advice when facing a legal action like foreclosure.

-If we can be of any assistance in helping with refinancing a foreclosure please call your BC Mortgage Broker Today!
+If we can be of any assistance in helping with refinancing a foreclosure process, please call your BC Mortgage Broker Today!